 Parasites are micro-organisms living off of other organisms or hosts for survival.
-The parasites include protozoa and worms which causes parasitic diseases.
-Intestinal worms are usually found in the gastro intestinal tract of a person during the rainy season.
-Some parasites do not affect the host but others grow, reproduce and release toxins, making the host sick and leading to parasitic infection.
-Malaria is a dangerous disease, the cause of which is parasitic infection.
-A number of parasitic infections occur in the US, including Trichomoniasis, Giardiasis, Cryptosporidiosis and Toxoplamosis.
+The parasites include protozoa and worms which cause parasitic diseases.
+Intestinal worms are usually found in the gastrointestinal tract of a person during the rainy season.
+Some parasites do not affect the host, but others grow, reproduce and release toxins, making the host sick and leading to parasitic infection.
+Malaria is a dangerous disease, the cause of which is a parasitic infection.
+A number of parasitic infections occur in the US, including Trichomoniasis, Giardiasis, Cryptosporidiosis, and Toxoplasmosis.
 Different worm infections are:

 - Flatworms such as tapeworm and flukes- Flatworms eat and breathe through the skin and oxygen pass through their skin.
-Flatworms live on the skin, mouth, gills or others outside parts of host also they live internally like the ones living in human infecting blood.
+Flatworms live on the skin, mouth, gills or other outside parts of the host also they live internally like the ones living in the human-infecting

 - Flukes such as blood flukes.
-They are able to travel through blood and lymphatics to the liver and lungs and get mature into an adult worm
+They are able to travel through the blood and lymph to the liver and lungs and get mature into an adult worm

 - Roundworms such as Threadworms or Pinworms are very common intestinal parasites

 Parasitic worms show some mild to severe symptoms in human-like:

 - Grinding of teeth during sleep

 - Pain in muscles or joints